-The list below is not in any particular order.
+The following best exotic coffee list is not in any particular order.

 Recommended Jamaican Blue Mountain Coffees